UndefinedParticle/MarkDown/README.md

 ## Key Features

+- **Voice Recording Integration**: Users can convert their voice to text.
 - **User-Friendly Interface**: Clean UI with dark mode support.
 - **Edit Notes**: User can pin important notes to the top & lock notes for security with password confirmation, also they can delete them.
 - **Customizable Appearance**: Assign different background colors to notes for better organization.